sts10/sts10.github.io/_posts/2022-08-23-reviving-a-thinkpad-x40.markdown

 For word processors, my Puppy install comes with [AbiWord](http://abiword.org/) 3.0 and a basic IDE called [Geany](https://www.geany.org/) (version 1.29).
 Both work pretty well -- I'm writing this in Geany, but for longer, less technical writing, I'll try AbiWord.
 In both programs, F11 toggles a nice "full-screen" mode, which I'll probably think of as "distraction-free" mode.

 I experimented with [changing AbiWord to save as .odt files by default](https://www.abisource.com/wiki/WinFaqAlwaysSaveAsWord), but one of these resulting .odt files was unreadable by Libre Writer on my main laptop, just the issue I was attempting to avoid!
 So I switched the default file save type back to AbiWord (`.abw`).
 Back on my main laptop, Libre Writer seems to open these `.abw` AbiWord files just fine, so no compatibility issue there, really.
-But still a bit spook by that corrupted file... something about a line in `content.xml` being unreadable.
+But still a bit spooked by that corrupted file... something about a line in `content.xml` being unreadable.

 I also re-mapped Caps Lock to be another Control, something I've come to get used to.
 This was pretty easy to do in Puppy's GUI setting menus!